mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ### My Introduction to Craft & Studio Approaches

-We have already looked at pair programming which can build confidence and support to girls in the learning coding process.
-The value of Pair programming can also be compared to that of peer programming.
+In another chapter we looked at pair programming which can build confidence and support to girls in the learning coding process.
+The value of pair programming can also be compared to that of peer programming.
 Peer programming looks at - among other things - how coders learn partly by pick up the nuts and bolts computing projects from a community they are a part of.
 This process comes in many flavours and goes by many names.
 Some researchers into professional coding communities and even the programmers themselves call this a craft approach to coding.

-When I learned coding it was to create websites for community music events and environmental and social justice campaigns.
+When I learned to code it was to create websites for community music events and environmental and social justice campaigns.
 In learning how to code websites, I also had to learn to use other tools to upload files to a web server and then about server file permissions (a useful gateway to linux computing).
 Having these projects as my base for learning helped in a few crucial ways.
 Firstly the real life application was great motivation for me to push past technical barriers, there were also similar projects that I could use as inspiration and copy and modify their code solutions and finally if I got stuck there was a friendly community of web site creators working on similar non-profit projects who were willing to share their skills and resources.

 The process was sometimes slow involving a lot of trial and error.
 At times it felt like I was spending a long time getting to know the tools and processes rather than do any complex coding.
 However every time I got something wrong and had to either get help from others or work it out myself I was learning something.
 Later I was able to pass on that knowledge to others perhaps struggling in similar ways.

 Arts and crafts studios value and support this way of learning.
 For example Studio Thinking and Methods have been well researched and the process of doing a foundation arts year explicitly allows a long period of experimentation and building familiarity with tools of the trade.
 This process of a kind of messy and unstructured apprenticeship as a way of building digital skills is not unusual in professional practice.
 According to a recent Stack Overflow survey most industry developers are either fully are partly self-taught with only about half having undertaking formal computing training.

 Clearly there are challenges in replicating this kinds of learning within the practical limitations of a school and its culture.
 However, educators can replicate some of the benefits of professional and craft approaches within more formal settings using design and project-based learning.
 Both of these approaches have been applied extensively for computing both inside and outside of schools.
 In this chapter I focus on the positive opportunities provided by these approaches rather than the practical challenges.
 If this approach resonates with you and you want to read more about Studio Thinking and how it can be applied in schools there are excellent resources here -  https://www.studiothinking.org

-### Design Approaches
+## Design Approaches

 #### Designing for Others